Usage

 const events = new EventSource('/events?topic=notifications');

-// Subscribe to multiple topics
+// Multiple topics

 const events = new EventSource('/events?topic=notifications&topic=updates');

-// Using path-based topic
+// Path-based topic

 const events = new EventSource('/events/my-topic');